No True Scotsman Fallacy – Definition & Examples

 Person A: “Well, but no true Scotsman puts sugar on his porridge.”

-Examples of no true Scotsman autumnacy
+Examples of no true Scotsman fallacy

-The no true Scotsman autumnacy is not only relevant when it comes to whether adding sugar on your porridge is appropriate or not; it plays a crucial role in several fields, which will be explained below.
+The no true Scotsman fallacy is not only relevant when it comes to whether adding sugar on your porridge is appropriate or not; it plays a crucial role in several fields, which will be explained below.

 Example: Religion